mincongzhang/PlayWithPhantomjs/README.md

 Things to mention:
 1.phantomJs:page automation
-2.Async:wait until a page is fully loaded
-3.Seamless:figure out how to login,place order,submit order in code level 4.Hack:
+2.Seamless:figure out how to login,place order,submit order in code level
+3.Hack:Async:wait until a page is fully loaded
+4.Hack:avoid directly placing order
+seamless uses loads of JS and hard to do automation, e.g.JS popup window, also tried seamless mobile(all links,not so many JS interactons)
+5.Hack:add to favourites,get ids,place the order
+6.Hack:testing it on Thursday!(When ordering is closed!)